 The pulmonary syndrome was first recognized in the southwestern United States in 1993.
-Since then, about 450 cases have occurred in the United States, most in the western states.
+As of 2013, about 637 cases have occurred in the United States, most in the western states.
 Cases have also occurred in several Central and South American countries.

 People with the pulmonary syndrome then develop a cough and shortness of breath, which may become severe within hours.
 Fluid collects around the lung, and blood pressure becomes low.
 This syndrome causes death in about 50 to 75% of people.
 Those who survive the first few days improve rapidly and recover completely in about 2 to 3 weeks.

-In some people with the renal syndrome,the infection is mild and does not cause symptoms.
+In some people with hemorrhagic fever with renal syndrome,the infection is mild and does not cause symptoms.
 In others, vague symptoms (such as fever, muscle aches, headache, and nausea) last for 3 or 4 days.
 Then in most people, the face becomes red, resembling a sunburn, and is covered with hives.
 A rash may develop on the trunk.
 People with mild symptoms recover completely.
 In others, symptoms become severe.
 Very low blood pressure (shock) develops in a few people.
 Kidney failure develops, and urine production may stop (called anuria).
 People may have blood in their urine and/or stool and bruises on their skin.
 Death occurs in 6 to 15%.
+Of those who survive, most recover in 3 to 6 weeks, but recovery may take up to 6 months.

 Diagnosis is suspected when people who may have been exposed to the virus have characteristic symptoms.

-For the renal syndrome, dialysis may be needed and can be lifesaving, and ribavirin, given intravenously, may help reduce the severity of symptoms and the risk of death.
-Most people recover in 3 to 6 weeks but recovery may take up to 6 months.
+For the renal syndrome, dialysis may be needed and can be lifesaving, and the antiviral drug ribavirin, given intravenously, may help reduce the severity of symptoms and the risk of death.